Hong Kong Academy of Engineering Sciences

-The Hong Kong Academy of Engineering Sciences (HKAES) is an engineering science institution based in Hong Kong.
+The Hong Kong Academy of Engineering (HKAE), formerly Hong Kong Academy of Engineering Sciences, is an engineering science institution based in Hong Kong.
 It aims on encouraging and maintaining distinction in the field of engineering with useful resolution, and to promote the development of the science, art and practice of engineering for the social well-being.

 History

 The Academy was established on 13 September 1994, by Sir S.Y.
 Chung, Prof. Yau-Kai Cheung, Sir Charles K. Kao and other engineering scholars in Hong Kong.